MicrosoftDocs/dynamics365-guidance/guidance/resources/copilot-studio-appinsights.md

 ## Prerequisites

-To use app insights, you must have a Copilot Studio instance that's connected to an Azure app service.
+To use Application Insights, you must have a Copilot Studio instance that's connected to an Azure app service.
 You also must have access to the app service's app insights resource in the Azure portal.
 You can find the app insights resource name and key in the agent's settings page under **Analytics**.
-Learn more about how to connect Copilot Studio to App Insights at [Capture telemetry with Application Insights](/microsoft-copilot-studio/advanced-bot-framework-composer-capture-telemetry?tabs=webApp#connect-your-microsoft-copilot-studio-bot-to-application-insights).
+Learn more about how to connect Copilot Studio to Application Insights at [Connect your Microsoft Copilot Studio bot to Application Insights](/microsoft-copilot-studio/advanced-bot-framework-composer-capture-telemetry?tabs=webApp#connect-your-microsoft-copilot-studio-bot-to-application-insights).

 ## Kusto query samples and explanations